 Ans: In my view, ssh seems to be more secure and safer than HTTPS because SSH does not use password-based authentication as Https Does.
-And Password-based authentication seems to be more vulnerable to hackers because humans generally used the same password everywhere on multiples sites, which may result in many vulnerabilities.
+And Password-based authentication seems to be more vulnerable to hackers because humans generally used the same password everywhere on multiple sites, which may result in many vulnerabilities.

-So, if SSH keys matter, if proper guidelines of securing SSH are followed then the SSH key generally seems to be more secure.
+So, if SSH keys matter, if proper guidelines for securing SSH are followed then the SSH key generally seems to be more secure.

 This is a broad topic, I am just giving my view.

 Actually, there are two types of URLs of your git repository.
 They are HTTPS URL and SSH URL.

 HTTPS Url Looks like this:

 Git Url looks like this:

 Ans: It depends on the amount of latency between your system and the remote server.
-It is true that for setup ssh connections, doing a DNS lookup, making TCP connections, authenticating takes a longer time in SSH protocol as SSH is a complex protocol.
+It is true that for setup ssh connections, doing a DNS lookup, making TCP connections, and authenticating takes a longer time in SSH protocol as SSH is a complex protocol.